wellyshen/react-cool-form/docs/validation-guide.md

 const validate = (values) => {
   const errors = {};

-  // The structure of "errors" should correspond to the related input's name if (!values.username.length) errors.username = "Required";
+  // For single field validation, the property of the "errors" should reflect the name of the relative field if (!values.username.length) errors.username = "Required";

   if (!values.email.length) {